garbagetown/guideline/source_en/ArchitectureInDetail/ExclusionControl.rst

 See the example below illustrating specific scenario.

-* Batch processing has already been executed, and data to be updated online is locked by pessimistic locking.
+* Batch processing has already started execution, and data to be updated online is locked by pessimistic locking.
 * Timeout period of 10 seconds is specified for the online processing and lock is obtained for the data to be updated.
 * Batch processing is terminated after 5 seconds (before timeout).